 When you activate your premium LinkedIn account it will ask you for your payment details.
 You will enter them.
 Do not worry about losing any money, because one week before your trial ends, LinkedIn will send a notification to your email address where you can switch back to a regular account and not pay a thing.

-The FREE trial is 30 days, which is more than enough for this 17 hours course to become a Machine Learning Specialist.
+The FREE trial is 30 days, which is more than enough for this 17 hours course to become a Machine Learning Specialist (for better understanding follow the official LinkedIn Explanation).

 Now, let’s get on with the LinkedIn course.